 What then is the pattern for us?
 One of my tutors at college was Sally Nelson, who has done a great deal of work in the area of disability theology, and she suggests that we might perhaps look to the parable of the great banquet, told in Luke 14.
 The story ends with “the poor, the crippled, the blind and the lame” being in brought in to a feast, and there is nothing to say that any of them are changed, but rather it seems that they are welcomed and included as they are.
 Sally also notes that in the story we have heard this morning, Jesus violates the Sabbath and heals without the aid of the pool, so that social structures are transformed as much as the individual man.
 Surely these are patterns that we can follow, transforming social structures of exclusion in order to offer full inclusion.

 What does that mean in practice?
-First, I think we need a wider understanding of healing, starting with recognising diversity of healing experiences.
-Jennifer Rees Larcombe, who spent many years in a post-encephalitis coma and then living with sever physical disability, has written powerfully about her experiences of healing, including an acknowledgement that the emotional healing which enabled her to deal with her condition and flourish in spite of it was at least as significant as her later physical healing.
-Jean Vanier, who established the L’Arche communities where people of mixed abilities live together, speaks of the woman at the well as a wounded woman, who is healed by her eventual reintegration into society.
+First, I think we need a wider understanding of healing, starting with recognising a diversity of healing experiences.
+Jennifer Rees Larcombe, who spent many years in a post-encephalitis coma and then living with severe physical disability, has written powerfully about her experiences of healing, including an acknowledgement that the emotional healing which enabled her to deal with her condition and flourish in spite of it was at least as significant as her later physical healing.
 And I have spoken of my own experience of mental health, in which healing has come not as a cure but as the capacity to cope.

 Third, we need inclusion in its broadest sense to be an integrated part of our thinking, not a later addition.
 Our church was not built to be accessible for those with mobility issues, and so we have had to adapt it by putting a ramp at the front.
 I’m not suggesting we pull the whole thing down and start again, and many things we do will need to be adaptations, but how much better if from here, we think of accessibility from the start.
-In practice, giving greater thought to accessibility may mean simple things like offering a blessing to those whose physical needs mean they cannot share in the bread and cup of communion, or it may be more radical changes to building.
-We’ve already talked about reconfiguring the platform to make it fully accessible to those with mobility issues, and that has come out of a sense that while we need to do maintenance work on it, we want to build accessibility in.
-We are also aware that our accessible toilet is not accessible to everyone who might need it, and so I’m pleased to say that we are looking at conducting an access audit, so that we can get some expert advice on what we need to do and how we might do it.
+In practice, giving greater thought to accessibility may mean simple things like offering a blessing to those whose physical needs mean they cannot share in the bread and cup of communion, or it may be more radical changes to the building.
+We’ve already talked about reconfiguring the platform to make it fully accessible to those with mobility issues, and we are also aware that our accessible toilet is not fit for everyone who might need it, and so I’m pleased to say that we are looking at conducting an access audit, so that we can get some expert advice on what we need to do and how we might do it.

 We can also take care with our language.
 You may have noticed I have used “people with disabilities” rather than “disabled people” - that is currently the favoured language because it is people centred, focusing on the person who happens to have disabilities, rather than defining them as disabled.
 Although even having said that, it is still important to listen to the language people use for themselves - I know there is disagreement among people on the autistic spectrum over whether it is better to say “autistic people” our “people with autism”, and it’s important to respect what people as individuals are comfortable with.